Can Cats Take Human Antibiotics: Why You Need a Vet's Guidance

 Antibiotic Treatments to Avoid With Cats

-There are several antibiotic treatments you should avoid.
+There are several antibiotic treatments you should avoid providing to your cat.
+Antibiotics to avoid at all times include:

 Topical Antibiotics

-According to the Pet Poison Helpline, the human antibiotics that pose the greatest danger for cats are topical antibiotic ointments such as Neosporin or Bacitracin.
-A cat licking the ointment off of a wound can ingest enough to cause serious illness or even death.
+The human antibiotics that pose the greatest danger for cats are topical antibiotic ointments such as Neosporin or Bacitracin.
+A cat licking the ointment off of a wound can ingest enough of the topical antibiotic to cause serious illness or even death.

 Fluoroquinolones